oddish3/contdid/README.md

 ### Parameters

-- `treatment_col`: A string representing the name of the treatment variable in the dataset.
-This is the endogenous variable for which you want to estimate the causal effect.
+- `treatment_col`: A string representing the name of the dosage variable in the dataset.
+This is the variable for which you want to estimate the causal effect, make sure all values are between 0 and 1.
 - `outcome_col`: A string representing the name of the outcome variable in the dataset.
 This is the dependent variable whose relationship with the treatment you want to study.
 - `data`: A data frame containing the variables specified in `treatment_col` and `outcome_col`.